lmzh123/CarND-Traffic-Sign-Classifier-Project/README.md

     print("Values per image = {}".format(val))
     print("Index per image = {}".format(ind))
 ```
-Notice that the second largest probability for the first image is it's correct class, the third image has it's correct class in the fifth place and for image number 5 it does not appear in it's 5 top values.
+Notice that the second largest probability for the first image is it's correct class, the third image has it's correct class in the fifth place and for image number 5 it does not appear in it's 5 top values meaning that the CNN layers somehow get a few correct activations.

 * Correct class: 31, 5 most probable classes: [23 31 19  5 30]
 * Correct class: 4, 5 most probable classes: [4  0  1 31 37]